zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/SiteBuildBasics.md

 ```
 const asPrimaryHeader = flow(stylable, addClasses('text-3xl font-bold`))
 ```
-but, fortunately, we don't have to, since `@bodiless/fclasses` exports a stylable verison of every HTML element.
+but, fortunately, we don't have to, since `@bodiless/fclasses` exports a stylable version of every HTML element.
 If you revisit the localhost:8005/gallery the header is rendered with the h1 and new classes.

 You can read more about this pattern for building out a site's UI in our [Design System documentation](../../Design/DesignSystem).